chtheodoro/habfuzz/README.md

 # HABFUZZ
 HABFUZZ is a FORTRAN 95 code, which implements the Mamdani - Assilian fuzzy inference process (Mamdani and Assilian, 1975).
 It is specifically structured to quickly calculate the fuzzy-logic-based instream habitat suitability along a hydraulically simulated river reach.
 However, if appropriately modified, it can be applied to wider research topics requiring fuzzy logic to be addressed.

 ### 1. Overview of the fuzzy inference process

-As initially proposed by Zadeh (1965) and described in detail by Ross (2010), the process of deriving the fuzzy-based habitat suitability, given the flow velocity, water depth and substrate type, can be summarized in four steps (Fig. 1):
+As initially proposed by Zadeh (1965) and described in detail by Ross (2010), the process of deriving the fuzzy-based habitat suitability, given the flow velocity, water depth and substrate type, can be summarized in four steps:

 a.
 Fuzzification of the input variables